ayana1709/PRODIGY_WD_01/README.md

 ## this is the first task of my  prodigy info tech intern
-## its a landing page of lether shoes
+## its a responsive landing page of lether shoes
 ## developed by using  Html, css, scss, js